TheWillMundy/PresidentialQuest/Readme.md

 _Think you know our presidents?
 Think again._

-Picture this: your name is Thomas Jefferson, and you've just received word that Aaron Burr is planning to create a new country within your borders.
+Imagine this: your name is Thomas Jefferson, and you've just received word that Aaron Burr is planning to create a new country within your borders.
 What do you do?
 Do you sit back and watch as your former Vice-President takes your land?
 Or do you fight for your country by answering his Presidential Trivia?